fractalvision/jimam/README.md

 ## JIMAM
-##### Middleware API to convert incoming JIRA events into Mattermost format and relay them to a target webhook.
+##### Lightweight middleware API to convert incoming JIRA issue-related events into Mattermost format and relay them to its target webhook.

 ###### Installation
-As it's quite preferable to run any service in a separate environment in order not to mess up the system libraries it's better to install `virtualenv` first, if you don't have it already.
+As it's quite preferable to run any service in a separate environment in order not to mess up the system libraries it's better to install [virtualenv](https://github.com/pypa/virtualenv 'virtualenv') first, if you don't have it already.

 * `pip install virtualenv`
 * make the environment folder `virtualenv env_name`